Eivind Engebretsen: Research

-Together with the philosopher and psychoanalyst Julia Kristeva, Engebretsen has advocated a "new medical humanities" that not only considers the humanities as a corrective to biomedicine, but as a fundamental challenge to the whole distinction between medicine and the humanities.
+Together with the philosopher and psychoanalyst Julia Kristeva, Engebretsen has advocated a "translational medical humanities" approach that not only considers the humanities as a corrective to biomedicine, but challenges to the whole distinction between medicine and the humanities.

 Engebretsen's research and publishing activities are characterized by border crossing and bridging between different scientific disciplines.
 He has published around 200 scientific publications, including articles in renowned scientific journals such as the Lancet, the BMJ and Social History.
 He has also written and edited several books.
 In his most recent book, Rethinking Evidence in the Time of Pandemics (Cambridge University Press, 2022; co-authored with Mona Baker), he demonstrates how effective story-telling can enhance the reception of medical knowledge and reduce some of the sources of resistance and misunderstanding that plague public communication about the COVID-19 pandemic and other medical emergencies.